Well-Architected Framework

 Enforce tagging strategy policies

-Once you define and implement your tagging strategy using infrastructure as code, you can enforce it to prevent the deployment of resources that do not comply.
+After you define your tagging strategy in code, you can enforce it to block non-compliant resources.

 Use the Terraform validation block

 You can use the Terraform validation block to enforce tagging policies.
-The validation block allows you to define custom validation rules for input variables.
+The validation block lets you define custom validation rules for input variables.
 You can use the validation block to ensure that the resources you tag follow your tagging strategy.

 The following is an example of a Terraform validation block that ensures the environment tag is set to either dev, staging, or prod: